rolker/project11/SettingUpASimulationEnvironment.md

     cmake-gui ../

-Check the box of "AMP_USE_ROS".
+Make sure "AMP_USE_ROS" bos is checked.
 Press the 'Configure' button and then (if there are no errors) press the 'Generate' button.
 Once configure and generate complete succesfuly, exit cmake and build AMP (still in the /build directory).

     make